gtluu/pyBaf2Sql/README.md

 # pyBaf2Sql

 ## About
 This package is a Python wrapper for Bruker's Baf2Sql data access library to be used with other Python packages.
+Functions have been taken and modified from Baf2Sql and TIMSCONVERT.

 ## Installation
 This package can be installed to a Python virtual environment using `pip`.